-This board incorporates the all new VIA694X/686A serial chipset, AGP and PCI IDE into one board that provides a total PC solution.
-The motherboard, a Celeron Pentium!!!, processor based PC/Micro ATX system, supports 128KB or 256KB cache on CPU, PCI Local Bus to support upgrades to your system performance.
-On-Board Sound Subsystem to support high 3D sound quality, the AMR Slot to support the solution of high performance, low cost modem.
-It is ideal for multitasking and fully supports MS-DOS, Windows 3x, Windows NT, Windows 2000, Novell, OS/2, Windows9x, UNIX, SCO UNIX etc. This manual also explains how to install the motherboard for operation, and how to setup your CMOS configuration with the BIOS setup program.
+This board incorporates the all new VIA694X/686A serial chipset, ISA, AGP and PCI IDE into one board that provides a total PC solution.
+The motherboard, a CeleronTM / Pentium[®]!!!, processor based PC / ATX system, supports 128kbyte or 256kbyte or 512kbyte cache on CPU, PCI Local Bus to support upgrades to your system performance.
+On-Board Sound Subsystem to support high 3D sound quality the AMR Slot to support the solution of high performance, low cost modem.
+It is ideal for multi-tasking and fully supports MS-DOS, Windows 3x, Windows NT, Windows 2000, Novell, OS/2, Windows9x, UNIX, SCO UNIX etc. This manual explains how to install the motherboard for operation.